-Be familiar with campus assembly areas and know where to go when evacuating.
-In the event of a building evacuation report to an assembly areas and await instructions from Public Safety officers, College personnel or emergency responders.
-These are initial locations and subject to change dependent on incident conditions.
-When evacuating - stay safe; keep away from the building and stay out of the street.
+Be familiar with assembly areas and know where to go when evacuating.
+In the event of a building evacuation report to an assembly area and be alert to information from Public Safety, college personnel or emergency responders.
+These locations are provided as a guide and are subject to change dependent on incident conditions.
+If you cannot easily get to an identified area use your best judgement to get to a safe place away from the building.
+When evacuating keep away from the building and stay out of the street.